General Medical and Preventative Health Care

 - Healthy heart checks.
 Please book in with our Nurses for this.
 You will need to phone and request a blood test prior to your visit.

 - Cervical screening.
-Helen or Fiona are the clinics qualified nurse smear takers.
+Natalie, Michelle and Helen are the clinics qualified nurse smear takers.

 - Stop Smoking Support.
 If you are thinking about stopping smoking, there are lots of options to help you.
 Book in to see our nurses.

 Skin cancer is particularly common in New Zealand.
 A thorough skin check should be carried out every year or two, especially in fair skinned people.
 Any new skin spots that are unusual should be checked out as soon as possible.